Dumbo-programmer/Dumbo-programmer/README.md

 - 👯 I would love to work on **open source projects**

-- I'm don't go out(barely like once a month).Sit infront of my computer 8 hours day living inside my mom's basement and yes I use arch btw
+- I'm don't go out(barely like once a month).I Sit infront of my computer 8 hours day living inside my mom's basement and yes I use arch btw

 - Most of my projects are available in [https://github.com/Dumbo-programmer](https://github.com/Dumbo-programmer)